-They are made out of aluminum and are available in multiple lengths, making them a good option for rocky or desert terrain.
+They are made of aluminum and available in multiple lengths, making them a good option for rocky or desert terrain.

-The V-Stakes are a fantastic choice when you need a little more stability, whether it’s from soft sand to snow.
-These V-shaped titanium stakes are extremely light and sturdy.
+The V-Stakes are a fantastic choice when you need a bit more stability, whether it’s from soft sand to snow.
+These V-shaped titanium stakes are extraordinarily light and sturdy.

 Shepard hook stakes do not have a V-shape but do offer an open hook that can be used to secure your guy lines for stability, check out quality titanium Shepherd stakes here on Zpacks.